Structure, Functionality, and Bioceramics - Design Principles for High Performance

 # ==================================================

-The temperature profile in solid-state reactions is the most important control parameter determining reaction success.
-The following three elements must be properly designed:
+The temperature profile used in a solid-state reaction is the single most important control parameter determining whether the reaction succeeds.
+The following three elements must be designed carefully:

 Factors to consider:

-In BaTiO₃ synthesis, decomposition BaCO₃ → BaO + CO₂ occurs at 800-900°C. At heating rates above 20°C/min, CO₂ is released rapidly and samples may rupture.
-Recommended heating rate is 5°C/min or below.
+In BaTiO₃ synthesis, BaCO₃ → BaO + CO₂ decomposition occurs at 800-900°C. At heating rates above 20°C/min, CO₂ can be released so rapidly that the sample ruptures.
+A heating rate of 5°C/min or below is recommended.

-Required holding time can be estimated from the following equation:
+The required holding time can be estimated with the following equation:

 Typical holding times: